Canyons of the Ancients National Monument: Anasazi Heritage Center and Canyons of the Ancients visitor center

-The Anasazi Heritage Center is also the visitor center for the Canyons of the Ancients National Monument and includes artifacts from the monument, a museum with interactive exhibits, a library and a theatre.
+The Canyons of the Ancients Visitor Center and Museum, formerly known as the Anasazi Heritage Center, includes artifacts from the monument, a museum with interactive exhibits, a library and a theatre.
 Information is available there regarding the Ancient Puebloan culture, Trail of the Ancients Byway and the Canyons of the Ancients National Monument.

 Vandalism

 Vandalism and treasure hunting are difficult to minimize due to an inadequate number of federal employees and law enforcement personnel to monitor and prosecute those who deface ruins or steal archeological remains.
 Thousands of undocumented artifacts have been removed from the monument and now reside in private collections.
 A news article in July 2006 reported that funding for the monument had decreased by almost 40% since 2004, and that a particularly severe looting episode occurred in January 2006.

 Natural resources

 Geology and topography

 The northern part of the Monument in part has gently sloping, relatively even surfaces ranging in elevation from about 6700 ft in the east to about 6000 to 5500 ft in the west.
 These surfaces are upheld by sedimentary rocks of Cretaceous age that are mostly covered by much younger gravel and sand layers deposited in the last several million years.
 The region is incised by canyons that drain south and west to McElmo Creek; the creek falls from the east at about 5800 to 4800 ft west at the Utah border.
 The oldest rocks are exposed in McElmo Canyon and are sedimentary layers of Jurassic age.
 In and near the Monument, these sedimentary rocks have been bent upwards to form a dome, the McElmo Dome: most of the Jurassic rocks are below the surface in the regions immediately bordering the area.
 The southern boundary of much of the Monument lies just north of McElmo Creek.
 The Ute Mountains to the south are cored by igneous intrusions and rise to 9979 ft.